input-output-hk/catalyst-ci/docs/src/guides/spellcheck.md

 ## Introduction

-Spell checking is integrated into the [`check`](https://input-output-hk.github.io/catalyst-ci/onboarding/#pipeline) pipeline.
+checking is integrated into the `check` pipeline.
+The reference to the pipeline can be found [here](https://input-output-hk.github.io/catalyst-ci/onboarding/).
-This is to ensure the overall health of the project.
+The goal of the `check` stage is to ensure the overall health of the project.

-This utilizes [`cspell`](cspell.org) under the hood for checking code and other text documents.
+This utilizes [`cspell`](https://cspell.org) under the hood for checking code and other text documents.
 It can be used to check for misspelled words, identify potential errors, and suggest corrections.

 ## Using the spell checking